Frequently Asked Questions about the HCII Summer Research Program

 While the supplementary materials are not required, they are strongly encouraged.

 - I submitted my application, but need to update it.
 How do I go about updating my application?

 Once you submit your application, you receive a copy of your responses via email.
 In this email is a link to update your responses, which is available until the application deadline.

 - I applied last year and was accepted into the program, but had to decline.
 Do I need to reapply?

 Yes, you must reapply to be considered.

-- Can I submit additional materials to strengthen my application?
+- Can I submit additional materials, such as letters of recommendation, to strengthen my application?